You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 Have extra time while waiting at an appointment or in line?
 Have web sites queued up on your phone and research the best prices for the items on your list.

-December 12 – (P) – Pick out a “go to” outfit for special dinners and events now.
-Have it ready to go in your closet – either the basic black dress with a fancier necklace and heels or the more casual route of pants, solid blouse, fancier necklace and dress boots.
+December 12 – (P) – Pick out a “go to” outfit for special dinners and holiday activities now.
+Have it ready to go in your closet.
+You can either go the basic black dress route with a fancier necklace and heels.
+Or the more casual route of pants, solid blouse, fancier necklace and dress boots.

-December 13 – (P) – Schedule some down time to do those things that recharge you.
+December 13 – (P) – Holiday Self-Care?
+Yes!
+Make sure to schedule some down time to do those things that recharge you.
 For some inspiration try “25 Sure Fire Ways to Recharge Your Batteries” if you are feeling low on energy.
 If you love to read, here are some “Holiday Romances to Keep You in the Holiday Spirit“.

 December 14 – (MM) – Brainstorm ways you can give back in your community if you are able to do so.
 (I love the idea of leaving gifts for a family experiencing a rough time at their door.)

-December 16 – (P) – While you can, stock up on the basic household stuff you know you will need over the holiday – Paper towels, toilet paper, cleaning supplies, paper plates, napkins, cups, laundry detergent, etc. This way you don’t have to make multiple trips to the store and save time later.
+December 16 – (P) – While you can, stock up on the basic household stuff you know you will need over the holiday.
+Things like paper towels, toilet paper, cleaning supplies, paper plates, napkins, cups, laundry detergent, etc. This way you don’t have to make multiple trips to the store and save time later.

-December 17 – (P) – Pre-wrap, sort, pay, clean, etc. anything that you can (you may see a theme here).
+December 17 – (P) – Holiday Chaos eliminator – Pre-wrap, sort, pay, clean, etc. anything that you can (you may see a theme here).
 Preparation and planning really do make your life easier!

 December 18 – (T) – Keep a list on your phone of those items you still need to purchase in the Notes section and check them off when they are done.